Start main page content

 The Centre announces their open and upcoming Research Grant Funding Calls on this webpage.
 Conditions of the grants are outlined below and/or in the attached application e-forms and the required supporting documentation.

-The Call for 2025 Ad-Hoc Research Grants and Events is currently closed.
+Call for Applications: CoE-MaSS Ad-Hoc Grants for 2025/2026 Research Projects and Events

 The Centre does not fund the following: